How to Invest in Real Estate: Your Simple Guide for 2025

 Capital Gains

 You'll pay taxes on your capital gains on any properties that aren't your primary residence.
-If you have lived in a property for at least two of the last five years, though, you can take advantage of the capital gains exemption and enjoy your profits tax-free or at least some of them.
+If you have lived in a property for at least two of the last five years, though, you can take advantage of the capital gains exemption and enjoy your nice profits tax-free or at least some of them.

 Rental Income Taxes